Sunday, June 12, 2016

 Your wife has discovered that she is 1,000 times stronger than she thought she was... she just doesn't really accept that fact yet.

-Your two older daughters have become beautiful young women... and I think this past year has forced them to change in ways you probably wouldn't have every thought possible.
+Your two older daughters have become beautiful young women... and I think this past year has forced them to change in ways you probably wouldn't have ever thought possible.

 And then there's Liliana... a beautiful and radiant blessing who has brought smiles where we thought there could never be smiles again.